icprog/sw_sncn_motorcontrol_ethercat_kit/app_demo_master_cyclic_torque_2_nodes/doc_quickstart/quickstart.rst

 EtherCAT Master Cyclic Torque Control with Two Nodes Demo Quickstart Guide
 ==========================================================================

 This simple demonstration shows how to control multiple motors using SOMANET EtherCAT motor control kit from a Linux PC.
-Only Cyclic Synchronous Torque control mode is included with a simple linear profile generator.
-The CST control mode is designed to achieve a desired motion trajectory by using various motion profiles or cascaded control approach with closing the control loop over EtherCAT.
-The slave controller in its turn is taking the generated at a fixed time interval (1ms) target torque setpoints as a controller input and will be following them.
-That means that for the CST the torque control loop is closed on the slave and is not limited by any parameter.
+This demo features the Cyclic Synchronous Velocity control mode with a simple linear profile generator.
+The CSV control mode is designed to follow a desired motion trajectory by using various motion profiles or cascaded control approach with closing the control loop over EtherCAT.
+The slave controller in its turn is taking the generated at a fixed time interval (1ms) target velocity set-points as a controller input and will be following them.
+That means that for the CSV the velocity control loop (PID loop) is closed on the slave and is not limited by any parameter.
 All the configurations are done from the master side.

 Hardware setup
 ++++++++++++++

-A minimal requirement for this application to run is having two complete SOMANET stacks assembled consisting of the SOMANET Core, SOMANET COM-EtherCAT, and SOMANET IFM Drive DC 100 modules.
-The stacks have to be flashed with the ``app_demo_slave_ethercat_motorcontrol`` firmware.
-An example of a single stack consisting of the SOMANET COM-EtherCAT, Core, and IFM Drive DC 100 boards is shown below.
-IFM DC 100 boards in general can be supplied with 12 - 24 V DC power source.
-For the motor supplied with the kit the required power supply voltage should be 24 Volts.
+A minimal requirement for running this application is a complete SOMANET nodes assembled of the "SOMANET Core C22", "SOMANET COM EtherCAT", and "SOMANET IFM Drive DC100" modules.
+The nodes have to be flashed with the ``app_demo_slave_ethercat_motorcontrol`` firmware.
+An example of a single SOMANET node consisting of the "SOMANET COM EtherCAT", "SOMANET Core C22", and "SOMANET IFM Drive DC100" boards is shown in the image below.
+"SOMANET IFM Drive DC100" motor drivers can be supplied with 12 - 24 V DC power source.
+For the motor included in the kit, the required power supply voltage is 24 Volts.
 For the best experience please make sure that your stabilized DC power supply is capable of delivering more that 4 Amperes of power (in case of powering both nodes from the same source).
 Please mind that at high motor accelerations starting current may be as high as 10 times the nominal.

 .. figure:: images/assembly_p6.jpg
    :width: 400px
    :align: center

-   Hardware Setup for SOMANET Cyclic Torque Control with EtherCAT Demo
+   Reuqired hardware setup for this demo

 To setup the system:

    #.
-If you don't have the stacks assembled, assemble them as shown in the image above.
-Make sure to connect the IFM side of the SOMANET core module to the IFM DC 100 board and COM side to the Core Debug Adapter (see markings on the Core module)
+If you don't have the SOMANET nodes assembled, assemble them as shown in the image above.
+Make sure to connect the IFM side of the SOMANET Core module to the "SOAMNET IFM Drive DC100" board and COM side to the Core Debug Adapter (see markings on the Core module)
    #.
 Connect the xTAG-2 Adapter to the Core Debug Adapter.
    #.
 Connect the xTAG-2 to host PC.
    #.
-Connect the motor supplied with the kit as shown in the image bellow.
+Connect the included motor as shown in the image bellow.
    #.
-Connect the IFM DC 100 board to a 24 V DC power supply
+Connect the IFM Drive DC100 board to a 24 V DC power supply
    #.
-Connect one side of the S-002_O-03 SOMANET Option COM EtherCAT cable to the node (port one) and plug the RS-45 connector to an Ethernet port of your PC.
+Connect one side of the cable ("S-002_O-03 SOMANET Option COM EtherCAT") to the node (port one) and plug the RJ-45 connector to an Ethernet port of your PC.
    #.
 Connect port two of the EtherCAT node with the port one of the second EtherCAT node using the S-002_O-04 SOMANET Option COM EtherCAT Cable.
    #.
 Switch on the power supply.
 If everything is connected properly, drained current should not exceed 200 mA.